gc-da11yn/gc-da11yn.github.io/src/pages/en/mapping-between-revised-section-508-and-en-301-549-2014-2018-2019-and-2021.md

          <p>6.2.3 Interoperability</p>
          <p>Where ICT with RTT functionality interoperates with other ICT with RTT functionality (as required by 6.2.1.1) they shall support at least one of the four RTT interoperability mechanisms described below:</p>
          <ol>
-           <li>ICT interoperating over the Public Switched Telephone Network (PSTN), with other ICT that directly connects to the PSTN as described in Recommendation ITU-T V.18 or any of its annexes for text telephony signals at the PSTN interface;</li>
+           <li>ICT interoperating over the Public Switched Telephone Network (<abbr>PSTN</abbr>), with other ICT that directly connects to the PSTN as described in Recommendation ITU-T V.18 or any of its annexes for text telephony signals at the PSTN interface;</li>
-           <li>ICT interoperating with other ICT using VOIP with Session Initiation Protocol (SIP) and using real-time text that conforms to RFC 4103;</li>
+           <li>ICT interoperating with other ICT using VOIP with Session Initiation Protocol (<abbr>SIP</abbr>) and using real-time text that conforms to RFC 4103;</li>
-           <li>ICT interoperating with other ICT using RTT that conforms with the IP Multimedia Sub-System (IMS) set of protocols specified in TS 126 114, TS 122 173 and TS 134 229;</li>
+           <li>ICT interoperating with other ICT using RTT that conforms with the IP Multimedia Sub-System (<abbr>IMS</abbr>) set of protocols specified in TS 126 114, TS 122 173 and TS 134 229;</li>
            <li>ICT interoperating with other ICT using a relevant and applicable common specification for RTT exchange that is published and available.
 This common specification shall include a method for indicating loss or corruption of characters.</li>
          </ol>
        </td>